SS Admella

-SS Admella was an Australian passenger steamship that was shipwrecked on a submerged reef off the coast of Carpenter Rocks, south west of Mount Gambier South Australia, in the early hours of Saturday 6 August 1859.
+SS Admella was an Australian passenger steamship that was shipwrecked off the coast of the colony of South Australia in 1859.
+It broke up after striking a submerged reef near Cape Banks, off the coast near Carpenter Rocks, southwest of Mount Gambier, in the early hours on 6 August 1859.
 Survivors clung to the wreck for over a week and many people took days to die as they glimpsed the land from the sea and watched as one rescue attempt after another failed.

 With the loss of 89 lives, mostly due to cold and exposure, it is one of the worst maritime disasters in Australian history.
 Admella disaster remains the greatest loss of life in the history of European settlement in South Australia.
-Of the 113 on board 24 survived, including only one woman, Bridget Ledwith.
+Of the 113 on board, 24 survived, including only one woman, Bridget Ledwith.
 Of the 89 dead, 14 were children.
 The 150th anniversary of the disaster was marked in August 2009 by events across the south east of South Australia and at Portland, Victoria.

-Description and career
+History and description

 SS Admella (so named for her circuit Adelaide, Melbourne, Launceston) was built by Lawrence Hill and Co. at Port Glasgow, Scotland in 1857.
-She was an iron single screw steamer nearly 60 metres long and 8 metres at her widest and displaced about 395 tons.
+She was an iron, single-screw steamer nearly 60 metres long and eight metres at her widest and displaced about 395 tons.
 At the time she was one of the fastest and most luxurious ships on the Australian intercolonial trade routes.
-On the regular Adelaide – Melbourne run her fastest voyage had once been made in 42 hours.
+On the regular Adelaide–Melbourne run, her fastest voyage had once been made in 42 hours.

 In 39 voyages between Adelaide and Melbourne there had never been cause for alarm aboard Admella, with no need for life boats or life belts.
 The vessel's only captain, Hugh McEwan was a cautious and capable master mariner.
 Admella had been built with watertight bulkheads, riveted to the hull.
 These were designed as a special safety feature, but were ultimately the cause of a catastrophic break up of the ship into three exposed sections in the first 15 minutes of the disaster.